Asterisk4Magisk/Xray4Magisk/README.md

 ### Auto installation

-This module does not contain binaries such as [Xray-core](https://github.com/XTLS/Xray-core) or [sing-box](https://github.com/SagerNet/sing-box).
+This module does not contain binaries such as [Xray-core](https://github.com/XTLS/Xray-core).

 - Using Magisk to install.
   You can configure the `xrayhelper.yml` inside, to choose core